TinyML: Machine Learning for Embedded System — Part I

 If your model is trained for microcontroller, you have to generate a small TensorFlow model that can fit your tiny device with some limitations.
 TensorFlow Lite for Microcontrollers: it is designed for the specific constraints of microcontroller development.

-If you are working on more powerful devices (e.g., Raspberry Pi with Embedded Linux) the standard TensorFlow Lite framework might be easier to integrate. - Convert and optimize the model
+If you are working on more powerful devices (e.g., Raspberry Pi with Embedded Linux) the standard TensorFlow Lite framework might be easier to integrate.

 Convert the TensorFlow model in TensorFlow Lite format using TensorFlow Lite converter.

-Converting models reduces size and introduces optimizations that do not affect accuracy, with some trade-offs. - Deploy and run the model
+Converting models reduces size and introduces optimizations that do not affect accuracy, with some trade-offs.

 Deploy and run your model on-device with the interpreter.